 Invest in some bungee dock lines for a few dollars and be done with it.
 This pontoon boat must-have is much quicker and more convenient.
 It allows for a little play as the waves move the boat without rigidly strapping it to the cleats.

 I like the bungee dock line from Airhead because it also has foam pieces on it that prevent it from rubbing up on the boat and causing any chafing on the toons.

 - Time: 1 minute

-Probably the most likely place for your pontoon to be damaged is at the dock as people moving around and waves pushing the boat pushes it up against the dock.
-Also, it’s common for pontoon boats to get dented in the corners of the deck if you don’t get your angle quite right as you approach the dock.
+The most likely place for your pontoon to be damaged is at the dock as people moving around and waves push the boat up against the dock.
+Also, it's common for pontoon boats to get dented in the corners of the deck if you don't get your angle quite right as you approach the dock.

 - Cost: $30 each

 - Time: 20 minutes